How can I help you?

 }NOTE

-The Web API link https://document.syncfusion.com/web-services/pdf-viewer/api/pdfviewer/ used in the
+The Web API endpoint at https://document.syncfusion.com/web-services/pdf-viewer/api/pdfviewer/ used in the

-serviceUrlproperty is intended for demonstration and evaluation only.
-For production, host your own web service with the required server configuration.
-You can reuse the GitHub web service example or Docker image.
-Standalone mode is strongly recommended.
+serviceUrlproperty is provided for demonstration and evaluation only.
+For production, host a dedicated web service with the appropriate server configuration.
+Reusable deployment options include the GitHub web service example and the official Docker image.
+Standalone mode is strongly recommended for production deployments.

 Run the application